-A fill-in book from the San Francisco Writers’ Grotto, authors of the best-selling 642 Things series.
+A book of writing prompts from the San Francisco Writers’ Grotto, authors of the best-selling 642 Things series.

 - a sketch of a famous person you admire

 - a portrait of someone based on the items on his desk

 - a positive take on someone you loathe

 - a description of your mother’s emotions as they are expressed by her eyes

 - a scene involving a group of people, focusing exclusively on how they use their hands

 Take to a café, on vacation, or on your morning commute and practice your creative writing a little bit at a time.

 - Advice from a published writer, followed by prompts

 - Part of a collection of single-subject writing prompt books by the San Francisco Writers’ Grotto